-Figure 4.4.3-1 East San Dimas Decade-by-Decade Map42
+Figure 4.4.3-1 East San Dimas Decade-by-Decade Map41

-A majority of the population in East San Dimas are younger than 64 years old.
+At the time of preparation of this HCS, a majority of the population in East San Dimas are younger than 64 years old.
 22 percent of the population are over 65 years old.
 40 percent of the population are between the ages of 35 and 64 years old, 20 percent of the population are under the age of 19 years old, and 18 percent of the population are between the ages of 20 and 34 years old.
 The population is divided between the White community who make up 46 percent and the Latino community who make up 40 percent.
+The remaining population includes the Asian community who make up 8 percent and the remaining 5 percent who make up other racial backgrounds or those who are of mixed race.42